-Therefore it is important to understand any changes in flora and fauna for us to implement better planning and management practices with respect to sustainable development.
+Therefore it is important to understand any changes in flora and fauna for us to implement better planning and management practices concerning sustainable development.

 The following are the various changes associated

-- Grasslands makeup up 40% of the land area.
+- Grasslands make up 40% of the land area.
 These typically exist between mountainous and desert climates.
 Only 10% of the world’s grasslands are protected, though.